jiasong18/Ant-Media-Server-Wiki/Webhook-Integration.md

    * <strong>vodName:  </strong>vod file name
    * <strong>vodId:  </strong>vod id in the datastore

 That's all.
-As a result, you can take some custom actions according to your project by checking <em>action</em> variable in your backend URL.
+As a result, you can now determine the type of the request by using the <em>action</em> parameter within the POST request.

 We hope this post will help you to make automation in your project.
 Please <a href="https://antmedia.io/#contact">keep in touch</a> if you have any question.
 We will be happy if we can help you.

-> **Attention:** Please process the result in your backend URL as soon as possible because these callbacks is called in event loop threads that does not support long running operations.
+> **Attention:** Please process the POST request within your application as quick as possible as the hooks are called within the event loop thread which will not wait for your application to complete complex tasks.

-&nbsp;